rjsears/check_external_ip/README.md

 ```

-The setting should be pretty self explanatory:
+The settings should be pretty self explanatory:
 * If you want to do **any** alerting, ```alerting``` needs to be set to ``` alerting = True```
 * If you plan on using PushBullet you need to enter your PushBullet API in the ```pbapi``` field
 * If you want to use email alerting you need to enter ```True``` in the email field: ```email = True```